thesunshade/bilara-wiki/Bilara-Publishing-via-web-interface.md

 Bilara lets you publish at any level of granularity: a sutta, a vagga, a whole nikaya.
 If you publish a nikaya, you don't have to publish each sutta individually.
 These options are there to accommodate the different working preferences of translators.
 If you prefer to publish one sutta at a time, you can.
 Or if you prefer to complete and revise a whole nikaya before publishing all at once, you can.

 Before publishing, check that your publication metadata is correct.
 This is the info that will be supplied alongside your text.
-Not every field need by filled in, but the more the better.
+Not every field need be filled in, but the more the better.

 https://github.com/suttacentral/bilara-data/blob/published/_publication.json